 The fair value of financial instruments traded in active markets (such as publicly traded derivatives) is based on quoted market prices (current bid price or current offer price) at the reporting date.
-The fair value of financial instruments not traded in an active market (e.g. over-the-counter derivatives) is determined using valuation techniques.
+The fair value of financial instruments not traded in an active market (e.g. overthe-counter derivatives) is determined using valuation techniques.
 Valuation techniques include net present value techniques, option pricing models, discounted cash flow methods and comparison to quoted market prices or dealer quotes for similar instruments.
+The models use a number of inputs, including the credit quality of counterparties, foreign exchange spot and forward rates, yield curves of the respective currencies, interest rate curves and forward rate curves of the underlying instruments.